-Step 6: Choose a reverse ETL tool to make your data actionable
+Step 6: Choose a tool to make your data actionable

 The final step is data activation (also known as data operationalization.)

-This part is also called “reverse ETL” and here’s how it works: Data is extracted from your data warehouse, transformed inside the warehouse to become usable inside of a third-party system, and then loaded into the third-party system.
+There are a few ways to activate your data.
+One option is a process called “reverse ETL” and here’s how it works: Data is extracted from your data warehouse, transformed inside the warehouse to become usable inside of a third-party system, and then loaded into the third-party system.
 This makes it easier for end-users to act on their data, without time-consuming manual processes or the need to have multiple tools open in multiple tabs.

 Here are some examples of reverse ETL in action:

 - Automatically add email subscribers who downloaded a free resource into Salesforce